Financial Remedies on Divorce or Civil Partnership Dissolution

 The Court can not alter any legal responsibility which parties have in respect of liabilities such as bank loans, overdrafts and credit cards.
 So for example, the Court cannot transfer a personal loan from the name of one party to another.
 This means that in dividing up the assets, the Court will also bear in mind which of the parties will end up with responsibility for debts.

-Our family team offer free initial appointments and fixed fees for dealing with financial matters.
+Our family team offer an initial 30 minute appointment and fixed fees for dealing with financial matters.

 Contact our specialist family solicitors in Wakefield on 01924 332395.